bbfrederick/rapidtide/docs/usage_rapidtide.rst

 CVR mapping:
 """"""""""""
-This is a slightly different twist on interpreting the strength of the lagged correlation.
+This is a slightly different twist on interpreting the strength of the lagged correlation, validated in :footcite:t:`donahue2016time`.
 In this case, you supply an input regressor that corresponds to a measured, calibrated CO2 quantity (for example, etCO2 in mmHg).
 Rapidtide then does a modified analysis - it still uses the cross-correlation to find when the input regressor is maximally aligned with the variance in the voxel signal, but instead of only returning a correlation strength, it calculates the percentage BOLD change in each voxel in units of the input regressor (e.g. %BOLD/mmHg), which is the standard in CVR analysis.

     ::